SeanTater/carolina-flavor-book/gk-client/src/prompts/cleanup-ocr.md

 Reformat a basic recipe and add some additional information to make it more engaging and user-friendly.
+Leave out brand names, trademarks, and links.
 Respond with just the new recipe.

 Use this example as a guide for formatting:
 (beginning of example)